 No, PIM’s are voluntary.
 They may be applied for separately or in combination with your building consent.

 We'll issue your PIM in 20 working days of receiving your application.
-In most cases, we gather PIM information in order to process your building consent.

 Providing all fees are paid, the PIM will be sent to you when it is issued.